-You, or you and your spouse if you're married, must be U.S. citizens, permanent residents or qualified aliens.
-You must be first-time homebuyers unless the home you're buying is in a federally designated targeted area or you're a veteran qualifying under the Heroes Earning Assistance and Relief Tax Act of 2008.
-You must live in the property you're purchasing for the entire duration of the loan, and must move in within 60 days of closing.
+You, or you and your spouse if you're married, must be U.S. citizens, permanent residents, or qualified aliens.
+You must be first-time homebuyers unless the home you're buying is in a federally designated targeted area or you're a veteran qualifying under the Heroes Earning Assistance and Relief Tax Act (the HEART Act) of 2008.
+You must live in the property you're purchasing for the entire duration of the loan and must move in within 60 days of closing.

 Your home must also meet certain requirements:

 - The sales price must be less than the allowable sales price limit for the county in which it's located.